 - Procedure for steering of UE in VPLMN after registration (see clause 6.14.2.2 of 3GPP TS 33.501 [8]).

-The NF Service Consumer (e.g. UDM) uses this service operation to request the AUSF to compute the SoR-MAC-IAUSF and the CounterSoR by providing Steering Information List.
+The NF Service Consumer (e.g. UDM) uses this service operation to request the AUSF to compute the SoR-MAC-IAUSF and the CounterSoR by providing Steering Information.
 The NF Service Consumer (e.g. UDM) may also request the AUSF to compute the SoR-XMAC-IUE by providing the indication that an acknowledgement is requested from the UE.